FredHutch/who-is-who/README.md

 ## How to contribute

-If you'd like to be listed in our Who's Who Directory and are familiar with using GitHub, you can:
+If you'd like to be listed in our Who's Who Directory and are familiar with using GitHub, this is how you can contribute:

-- simply create a branch,
+- fork the repository and make a branch,
+> NOTE: If you are part of the All Fred Hutch GitHub team, you should not need to fork the repo before making your branch if you don't want to.
 - copy the template post (template.md) into the folder called `_posts`,
 - customize it,
 - and then do a pull request and we will review it for formatting prior to merging it!